omidarmat/onLearn/canvas.md

 - `setLineDash(segments)`: Sets the current line dash pattern.
 - `lineDashOffset = value`: Specifies where to start a dash array on a line.

+# Transformations

+Earlier in this tutorial we've learned about the canvas grid and the coordinate space.
+Until now, we only used the default grid and changed the size of the overall canvas for our needs.
+With transformations there are more powerful ways to translate the origin to a different position, rotate the grid and even scale it.

+## Saving and restoring state

+Before we look at the transformation methods, let's look at two other methods which are indispensable once you start generating ever more complex drawings.

+- `save()`: Saves the entire state of the canvas.
+- `restore()`: Restores the most recently saved canvas state.

+Canvas states are stored on a stack.
+Every time the `save()` method is called, the current drawing state is pushed onto the stack.
+A drawing state consists of:

+- The transformations that have been applied (i.e., `translate`, `rotate` and `scale` – see below).
+- The current values of the following attributes:

+  - `strokeStyle`
+  - `fillStyle`
+  - `globalAlpha`
+  - `lineWidth`
+  - `lineCap`
+  - `lineJoin`
+  - `miterLimit`
+  - `lineDashOffset`
+  - `shadowOffsetX`
+  - `shadowOffsetY`
+  - `shadowBlur`
+  - `shadowColor`
+  - `globalCompositeOperation`
+  - `font`
+  - `textAlign`
+  - `textBaseline`
+  - `direction`
+  - `imageSmoothingEnabled`.

+- The current clipping path, which we'll see in the next section.

+You can call the `save()` method as many times as you like.
+Each time the `restore()` method is called, the last saved state is popped off the stack and all saved settings are restored.

+See **Scaling** section on https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Transformations

 # Using images

 Importing images into a canvas is basically a two step process: